dwbasta/EntraCustomExtensionCommunity/LifeCycle Workflow/Templates/Privilege account Leaver.md

 > Please refer to the 📄 **[Privileged Account Joiner Template](./Templates/Privilege%20account%20Joiner.md)** for inbound API provisioning setup

 >[!Important]
-> The Api provisioning will only work on the privilege accounts that are in an eligable state.
-If the Active account has an assigned access on credentials check out the custom extention will need higher privilege and can not use the API provisioning service.
+> The API provisioning will only work on the privilege accounts that are in an eligible state.
+If the active account has an assigned access on credentials check out, the custom extension will need higher privilege and cannot use the API provisioning service.

 ---